Success-Vera/Success-Vera.github.io/index.md

 ### Research Interests
 My research interests include but not limited to:
+- Self-supervised Representation Learning
 - Application of Machine Learning to health, finance and education
 - Mathematical Epidemiology
 - Mathematical Modelling
 - Image Analysis
-- Natural Language Processing
-    - Multilingual Question Answering for Low Resource Languages
-    - Machine Translation
 - Financial Mathematics

 ---